As with many market towns up and down the UK, both traffic congestions and the parking regime are a major concern for residents and businesses.

 Tesco has parking for 283 cars for up to 2 hours and uses an ANPR system for enforcement.
 Sainsbury's has parking for 229 vehicles and also uses an ANPR system.
 M&S Food and Aldi also have car parks.

-On street parking is available for up to 30 minutes in Fore Street.
-There are also a small number of spaces in S.Andrew Street and The Wash.
+Limited on-street parking is available for up to 30 minutes in Fore Street.
+There are also a small number of spaces in St.Andrew Street and The Wash.

 Controlled Parking Zones (CPZ)